near/docs/docs/3.tutorials/auction/2-locking.md

 </Tabs>

-Let's also introduce a boolean `claimed` field to track whether the funds have been claimed by the auctioneer yet.
+Let's also introduce a boolean field named `claimed` to track whether the tokens have been claimed by the auctioneer yet.

 ---

 ## Adding the claim method

-The `claim` method should only be callable when the auction is over, can only be executed once and should transfer the funds to the auctioneer.
+The `claim` method should only be callable when the auction is over, can only be executed once and should transfer the tokens to the auctioneer.
 We'll implement this as so:

 <Tabs groupId="code-tabs">